Biden defends his ‘vision’ against Warren’s indirect attacks

 “The way we win is we unify, we come together as Democrats,” he said.
 “We all have basically the same hopes and dreams.
 The question is, practically, how we get there.
 But it’s not a lack of vision.”

-Associated Press reporter Will Weissert contributed to this report from Vinson, Iowa.
+Associated Press writer Will Weissert contributed to this report from Vinson and Dubuque, Iowa.

 Follow Bill Barrow on Twitter at https://twitter.com/BillBarrowAP.